quellhorst/countries/README.md

-# countries
+# Countries

-This project contains a list of countries in machine readable format.
+This project contains a list of countries in machine readable formats.